This post may contain affiliate links. For more information, please see our privacy policy.

 - 1/4 teaspoon cracked pepper

-Optional additions: cheese ( goat, feta, shaved pecorino or parmesan), seeds, nuts, avocado, microgreens, chickpeas
+Optional additions: cheese (goat, feta, shaved pecorino or parmesan), seeds, nuts, avocado, microgreens, or chickpeas

 Instructions

-Place basil, garlic, and lemon zest in a food processor.
-Pulse repeated until uniformly chopped.
+- Place basil, garlic, and lemon zest in a food processor.
+Pulse repeatedly until uniformly chopped.
 Add lemon juice, oil, salt and pepper.
-Pulse a couple more times, until combine, but not smooth.
+Pulse a couple more times until combined, but not smooth.

-Place cooled orzo into a bowl and toss with the flavorful basil lemon sauce.
-Add any additions you like- cherry tomatoes, cucumber, chickpeas, snap peas, goat cheese, avocado, nuts, seeds, arugula, etc.
+- Place cooled orzo into a bowl and toss with the flavorful basil lemon sauce.
+Add any additions like; cherry tomatoes, cucumber, chickpeas, snap peas, goat cheese, avocado, nuts, seeds, arugula, etc.

-Orzo will soak up much of the salt after it sits, so make sure to taste for salt right before serving.
+- Orzo will soak up much of the salt after it sits, so make sure to taste for salt right before serving.
 I’ll usually add another ¼ teaspoon.
-Adjust lemon adding more to taste.
+Adjust the lemon, adding more to taste.
+If the salad tastes overly bitter ( it might be the olive oil) try adding a tiny bit of sugar- 1/4-1/2 teaspoon.

 Notes